 My dream is for you to remove the shackles of negativity around money.
-To decide what you LOVE spending on, and spend more on it, so money goes from a source of anxiety and doubts to a source of joy and possibility and purpose.
+Decide what you LOVE spending on, and spend more on it, so the money goes from a source of anxiety and doubts to a source of joy and possibility and purpose.

 3 things we noticed from people who don’t worry about money

 Over the past month, we’ve been digging into the tactics and mindsets of the wealthy to find out what they do once they’ve “checked all the boxes” and mastered the basics of personal finance.

 How do they get to that enviable position where they never have to worry about money again?
 What do these carefree people know that we don’t?